girip11/code-repl/Css/CSSNotesForProfessionals/chapter_2_3.md

 /*  below rule applies to
 * all <p> elements
 * all elements with class blue
-* all span elements taht are direct child of div*/ p, .blue, div > span {
+* all span elements that are direct child of div*/ p, .blue, div > span {
   color: blue;
 }